darkcloud784/Home-Dashboard/readme.md

  * icon: The icon of the bookmark, available icons are displayed here: https://www.elegantthemes.com/blog/resources/elegant-icon-font, Look under "Complete List Of Class Names".
  * iframe: Can be true or false.
 "True" will open the page in the current window while "false" will open it in a new tab.
 You may encounter problem with "true" as some softwares won't allow loading in an iframe.
 Sometimes, you just need to visit the page once to accept the self-signed certificate.

+## Grafana dashlets
+Grafana dashlets can be added through the dashlets.php file.
+Just add the URL provided by grafana.
+You can find the URL by going to your dashboard, selecting your dashlet and going to "share".
+From there, just copy the URL from the embed tab excluding the iframe/width/height/frameboarder section.
+Be sure that if you want a dynamically updating dashlet to uncheck the current time range.
+Paste the link inside the URL part of the dashlet.php, more than one dashlet can be entered.
+You can also change the width and height of each dashlet as you please.

 This Home Dashboard was built using:
 * [Nice admin template](http://bootstraptaste.com/nice-admin-bootstrap-admin-html-template/?download=true)